david-hollifield/is-busy/README.md

 import {
   SW_IS_LOADING_DIRECTIVE_CONFIG,
   ISWIsLoadingDirectiveConfig,
-} from '@service-work/is-loading';
+} from "@service-work/is-loading";

 const myConfig: ISWIsLoadingDirectiveConfig = {
   // disable element while loading (default: true)
   disableEl: true,
   // the class used to indicate loading (default: "sw-is-loading")
-  loadingClass: 'sw-is-loading',
+  loadingClass: "sw-is-loading",
   // should a spinner element be added to the dom
   // (default: varies --> true for button/anchor elements, false otherwise)
   addSpinnerEl: undefined,